nikipatel408/to-do-list/README.md

 # to-do-list
-A To-Do list that implements css, HTML, and JavaScript
+A To-Do list that implements HTML, CSS, and JavaScript